On this page

 Potential trainees must provide an organized experimental strategy to discuss with the facility staff and have already own samples for an individualized training session.

-Attend the Introductory Lecture Biooptics including laser safety instructions.**
+Attend the Introductory Lecture including laser safety instructions.**

-Organize a training unit with the facility staff – training units will be split into "how to do" and "optimize my sample" sessions (on separate days).
+A training unit with the facility staff will be organized – training units will be split into "how to do" and "optimize my sample" sessions (on separate days).